d3b-center/INCLUDE-Ch21-Variant-Calling-Dev/docs/KFDRC_SENTIEON_HYBRID_MIXED_PLOIDY.md

 - reference: FASTA reference
 - reference_index: FAI index of `reference`
 - wgs_intervals: GATK Interval List format WGS intervals
-- non_diploid_intervals: GATK Interval list format intervals of non-diploid regions
-- non_diploid_ploidy: ploidy of non-diploid regions
 - sentieon_license_file _or_ sentieon_license_server: One of these must be populated, depending on local run or cloud
+- *non_diploid_intervals: GATK Interval list format intervals of non-diploid regions
+- *non_diploid_ploidy: ploidy of non-diploid regions

+*Can leave these out if you only want diploid calls using DNAscope on `wgs_intervals`
 ### Strongly Recommended:
  - dnascope_model_bundle: Obtainable from https://github.com/Sentieon/sentieon-models
 ### Optional